Welcome to the UVA Student Health and Wellness Travel Clinic!

 Post-travel appointments can be made for any travel related concerns, including but not limited to:

 - Infectious Disease Screening (TB, schistosomiasis, STIs)

-Appointments can be made online (choose Travel-related Illness) or by calling General Medicine 434-982-3915.
+Post-Travel Appointments can be made by calling Medical Services at 434-982-3915.

 If you have questions or concerns regarding Travel Clinic, please contact: